 “Through the art of film, my aim is to make a positive contribution to society.
 My method is to produce films of a conscious and moral nature.
 Films featuring stories of people who are making a difference in the world" - Amel Tresnjic

-His latest film ‘Giving Back: Students who returned as Teachers,' takes us on a journey into the world of education and the crucial role it plays in social development.
-This heart-warming film tells the story of students who became teachers and returned to their former primary school to 'give back' and make a difference to following generations.
-The 79min feature documentary has wraped up post-production and is currently in the festival circuit.
+His latest film 'Giving Back: Students who Returned as Teachers,' a heart-warming film which tells the story of students who became teachers and returned to their former primary school to 'give back' and make a difference to following generations.
+The 79min feature documentary wrapped up its festival circuit, collecting an impressive 23 Film Festival Awards.
+The film was also awarded with distribution and is currently streaming on Network SBS and SBS on Demand in Australia.

 Through his passionate and busy work ethic Amel creates projects for his wide-ranging clientele while still working on personal projects that are close to his heart.
 Though busy making films, Amel still finds time to teach young filmmakers the art and influence of cinema.
 He wishes to inspire more storytellers in the world and dedicates much of his time teaching and coordinating the Cert IV in Screen and Media at Swinburne University of Technology, Melbourne, Australia.